 The Museum & Gallery

-• Civil Rights: where you can view powerful, and personal images of Dr. Martin Luther King Jr., and other key figures in the struggle, alongside images of everyday activism.
+Where you can view powerful and personal images of Dr. Martin Luther King Jr., and other key figures in the struggle, alongside images of everyday activism.

-• Music: from Elvis, to Aretha.
+From Elvis, to Aretha.
 BB King to James Brown.
-Isaac Hayes to Tina Turner.
-Dr Withers captured so many of the musicians who birthed Rock n Roll, Soul, and Blues as we know it today both as, and after, they got their chops up and down Beale Street.
+Isaac Hayes to Tina Turner, Dr. Withers captured many of the musicians who birthed Rock n Roll, Soul, and Blues as we know it today both as, and after, they got their chops up and down Beale Street.

-• Lifestyle: While Withers was busy compiling this impressive archive, he was also capturing quotidian African American life in Memphis.
-Images of people at clubs, in their homes, and at outside at parties are also on display at the museum.
+While Withers was busy compiling this impressive archive, he was also capturing quotidian African American life in Memphis.
+Images of people at clubs, in their homes, at social events, and just walking down the street make up over half his archive.

 Ernest C. Withers

 Dr. Ernest Withers, Sr. (1922 – 2007) a native Memphian, is an internationally acclaimed photographer recognized for his iconic photographs in Memphis and the broader south during the Civil Rights era.
 His well-known images of musicians during Memphis’ early days of legendary blues, soul, and rock and roll scene; his chronicling of Civil Rights leaders such as Martin Luther King, Jr. and participants in Memphis’ 1968 “I AM A MAN” sanitation strike; and his preservation of the end of the Negro Leagues comprise an unequaled time capsule of the heartland of Mid-Century America.